openstack/glance/doc/source/configuring.rst

 registry server, if any.
 Alternately, you may set the ``GLANCE_CLIENT_CA_FILE`` environ variable to a filepath of the CA cert file

+* ``registry_client_insecure=False``

+Optional.
+Default: False.

+When using SSL in connections to the registry server, do not require validation via a certifying authority.
+This is the registry's equivalent of specifying --insecure on the command line using glanceclient for the API

 Configuring Logging in Glance
 -----------------------------